Ada-Developers-Academy/core-unit-2/testing-our-apis/using-tests.md

 ![Screenshot of pytest test result: test_get_one_book failed because of AssertionError between two book dictionaries](../assets/testing-apis/testing-apis_failing-fixture-comparison.png)

 We should conclude that we need to update our test itself, finally!
+Let's fill in the expected test dictionary back in `tests/test_routes.py`.
+It should be consistent with whatever data we put in our fixture.

 ```python
 def test_get_one_book(client, two_saved_books):